Residence of John Curtin: Land history

-Very little development occurred in the area between 1829 and 1880, in 1882 following the opening of the Fremantle to Guildford train line in 1881 Robert Napoleon Bullen purchased land to develop the Albion pleasure grounds.
-In 1886 the Governor of Western Australia Sir Frederick Broome named the area Cottesloe in honour of Baron Cottesloe, with little subdivision occurring during the next 10 years.
+Very little development occurred in the area between 1829 and 1880.
+In 1882, following the opening of the Fremantle to Guildford train line in 1881, Robert Napoleon Bullen purchased land to develop the Albion pleasure grounds.
+In 1886 the Governor of Western Australia, Sir Frederick Broome, named the area Cottesloe in honour of Baron Cottesloe, with little subdivision occurring during the next 10 years.
 It wasn't until the goldrushes during the late 1890s that the area grew to some 300 houses.
 Cottesloe and the beach grew in popularity with many holiday and permanent residences being built.

-In 1913 Lot 166 was sold to lawyer Joseph Barsden and Claremont resident Walter Finey, who subdivided the lot in 1914.
-Lot 26 of this subdivision was then sold to Horatio Richardson of East Guildford in 1919 the land remained vacant during until it was sold to John Curtin's wife Elsie Curtin in 1923.
+In 1913, lot 166 was sold to lawyer Joseph Barsden and Claremont resident Walter Finey, who subdivided the lot in 1914.
+Lot 26 of this subdivision was then sold to Horatio Richardson of East Guildford in 1919, with the land remaining vacant until it was sold to John Curtin's wife, Elsie Curtin, in 1923.
 Lot 26, and subsequently the house, was addressed as number 14 Jarrad Street until the later part of the 1930s when the street numbers were altered and it became the current address 24 Jarrad Street.

 Building

 In 1923 John Curtin was the editor of the Westralian Worker and president of the Western Australian branch of the Australian Journalists' Association.
 With an eye to a political future, Curtin wanted the building to have the verandah around the whole house so that he could practice his speeches even when it was raining.
-Curtin is believed to have designed the house based on the contemporary California bungalow design popular during the inter war period of the 1920s-1930s, taking Elsie's wishes into consideration the final design had the verandah on three sides.
+Curtin is believed to have designed the house based on the contemporary California bungalow design popular during the inter war period of the 1920s–1930s, taking Elsie's wishes into consideration the final design had the verandah on three sides.

 When completed in August 1923 the house consisted of two bedrooms, a living room, a kitchen and a bathroom which was off the rear verandah.
 Additionally there was an external laundry area attached to the rear of the northwest corner of the house, the outhouse with wood shed attached was situated in the north west corner of the block.
 Though the street front was to the south, the entrance to the house was on the eastern side with a path to the street.
 The house was built of brick with a timber frame and tiled roof, all of the external buildings had a corrugated iron roof with the outhouse made of brick while the laundry and wood shed are constructed of a timber frame with weatherboard sides.